 Air quality monitoring and modelling undertaken by the Council indicates that there is good air quality within most of the District.
 The main source of air pollution in the District is road traffic emissions mostly from major roads.
-Air pollution is associated with a number of adverse health impacts.

 Mid Sussex District has one Air Quality Management Area (AQMA) at Stonepound Crossroads in Hassocks.
 It was declared in 2012 due to high levels of nitrogen dioxide and exceedances are attributed to the topography of the area and the volume of road traffic.
 Since the AQMA was declared there has been an overall reduction in measured nitrogen dioxide and various measures have been implemented designed to limit the exceedance of the nitrogen dioxide air quality objective.